findsorguk/wp-findsorguk/README.md

 ## Finds.org.uk Open Data

 Most images and all public data on finds.org.uk are Creative Commons licensed.
-Reusing and sharing finds.org.uk Open Data on your website or blog easy with this plugin.
+Reusing and sharing finds.org.uk Open Data on your website or blog is easy with this plugin.

 ## Shortcodes